Luke's Notes

 Blogging and empowerment

 When blogging first emerged in the 1990s I thought it was amazing.
 Until that point if you wanted to get written words out in public you had to get corporate or organised news or a political platform to publish your thoughts, whether on paper or online.
 This involved hawking around what you had written and having to conform to the publication's requirements.
 You couldn't just talk freely and get it out in the world.
 And your chances of persuading someone to publish your words weren't high; so often you would just not try in the first place.
-People were effectively silenced from getting their contribution out unless they got lucky, had contacts, or stifled their creativity for conformity.
+People were effectively silenced from getting their contributions out unless they got lucky, had contacts, or stifled their creativity for conformity.

 Then people started putting up personal blogs.
 Writers were free and could write what they liked.
 Of course, their reach was more limited than posting through political or corporate media.
 And bloggers did not have social media like today to publicise their writings.
 The word had to get out in other ways.
 But they could make their writing public.
 And the timescale for publishing was immediate.